KingRaizel/music-player/README.md

-imple Music Player Using HTML, CSS and JS
+Simple Music Player Using HTML, CSS and JS